skk-dev/ddskk/README.md

 If you want to join the SKK Openlab Mailing list, see a description below.

-Daredevil SKK is under the GNU GENERAL PUBLIC LICENSE Version 3.
+Daredevil SKK is under the GNU GENERAL PUBLIC LICENSE as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See LICENSE for its details.
+See LICENSE file for its details.

 Thank you.